Fenugreek seeds are tiny, bitter, dicotyledonous seeds of the fenugreek herb. They exhibit a strongly aromatic and

 Its seeds have been in use in many traditional medicines as a laxative, digestive, and as a remedy for a cough and bronchitis.

 If used regularly; fenugreeks may help control cholesterol, triglyceride as well as high blood sugar (glycemic) levels in people with diabetes.

 Fenugreek seeds added to cereals and wheat flour (bread) or made into gruel, given to the nursing mothers may increase breast milk production.

-Fenugreek seeds are readily available in the spice stores all around the year.
-One may find different forms of seeds such as whole seeds, powdered or vacuum packed paste in these stores.
+Fenugreek seeds are readily available in spice stores all around the year.
+One may find different forms of seeds such as whole seeds, powdered or vacuum-packed paste in these stores.

 Choose whole seeds from authentic brands.
 The seeds should feature bright golden-yellow color, hard and exude delicate maple flavor.
 Avoid old stocks as they may infect by fungal mold and out of flavor.

-Store whole seeds in airtight glass container and place in a cool, dark place where it can stay fresh for several months.
+Store whole seeds in an airtight glass container and place them in a cool, dark place where they can stay fresh for several months.
 Powdered or paste form of fenugreek, however, should be kept in the air-sealed packets and placed inside the refrigerator.

-The seeds should be added in small quantities to food since they possess strong aroma and bitter taste.
-Dry fry under the low flame in order to mellow their flavor.
+Since fenugreek seeds possess a strong aroma and bitter taste, they should be added in small quantities to food to enjoy!
+Just toast under a low flame to mellow their flavor.

 Here are some serving tips: